Best free antivirus software for 2022

 The main reason you may not have heard of Sophos is that they mostly cater to businesses.
 Naturally, Sophos Home Free edition retains some of the features that seem directly ported from their business version.
 Even as a free service, you can manage three devices remotely from a single console.
 This is perfect for small groups of friends or families.

 Sophos Home Free has two main features: Malware Protection and Web Protection.
-You won't get any tools against ransomware or real-time monitoring, so you should be extra careful about downloading suspicious email attachments.
+You won't get any tools against ransomware or real-time monitoring, so you should be extra careful about downloading a suspicious file or email attachment.

 Sophos Malware Protection primarily relies on scanning.
 Sadly, there's no room for customization here – a full scan is the only option.
 This means that if you want to scan through some key places on your storage quickly, you'll have to wait until the full scan completes.
 Hardly a time-efficient approach.